-This is a continuation to my previous article on ‘Hadoop Security: Prime Areas To Focus On’.
-If you have not read my previous blog, please go through it before you read this, to have a continuity.
+This is a continuation of my previous article on ’Hadoop Security: Prime Areas To Focus On.’
+If you still need to read my last blog, please go through it before you read this to have continuity.

-In my previous article, I have shared our experiences implementing Hadoop security for areas like user authentication and data encryption and masking.
-In this article I would be covering interesting and useful information on other areas related to Hadoop security like user authorization and data governance, while implementing it for our customer.
+In my previous article, I shared our experiences implementing Hadoop security for areas like user authentication, data encryption, and masking.
+In this article, I will cover interesting and useful information on other areas related to Hadoop security like user authorization and data governance, while implementing it for our customers.

 Phase 3 of Hadoop Security Measure

-The borders been secure and authenticate to make sure the right people are able to enter the application.
-Data been secure and masked wherever required, to make sure nothing is out in the open.
-Now it’s time to manage the authorization level for various users to make sure the users can view and access whatever they are authorised to and nothing else.
+The borders have been secure and authenticated to ensure the right people can enter the application.
+Data has been secure and masked wherever required to provide that nothing is in the open.
+Now it’s time to manage the authorization level for various users to ensure they can view and access whatever they are authorized to and nothing else.

-User Authorization is concerned with who or what has access or control over a given resource or service.
-Since Hadoop merges together the capabilities of multiple varied, and previously separate IT systems/components as an enterprise data hub that stores and works on all data within an organization, it requires multiple authorization controls with varying granularities.
+User Authorization concerns who or what has access or control over a given resource or service.
+Since Hadoop merges together the capabilities of multiple varied and previously separate IT systems/components as an enterprise data hub that stores and works on all data within an organization, it requires multiple authorization controls with varying granularities.

-- Tying all users to groups, which we had already created in the AD directories.
+Tying all users to groups we had already created in the AD directories.

-With respect to user Authorization, we performed the below activities:
+With respect to user Authorization, we performed the following activities

-- The existing files and directories were assign to the concern group as well as an owner was assign to them.
+The existing files and directories were assign to the concern group, as an owner was assigned to them.
 Each assignment has a basic set of permissions available; file permissions are simply read, write, and execute, and directories have an additional permission to determine access to child directories.

-- We extensively use Apache HBase in our application and hence there was a high requirement to control who can query data using HBase.
-We set up various authorizations for various operations (READ, WRITE, CREATE, ADMIN) based upon column family.
-These authorizations set up at group level.
+We extensively use Apache HBase in our application, so there was a high requirement to control who can query data using HBase.
+We set up various authorizations for various operations (READ, WRITE, CREATE, ADMIN) based on column family.
+These authorizations are set up at the group level.

-We decided to use Apache Sentry as a tool for configuring role-based access control so as to have a centralized system to manage the various roles and permissions.
+We decided to use Apache Sentry to configure role-based access control to have a centralized system to manage the various roles and permissions.

 Apache Sentry is a granular, role-based authorization module for Hadoop.
 It allows you to define authorization rules to validate a user or application’s access requests for Hadoop resources.
-Sentry is highly modular and can support authorization for a wide variety of components in Hadoop.
+Sentry is highly modular and can support authorization for various components in Hadoop.
 Sentry relies on underlying authentication systems, such as Kerberos or LDAP, to identify the user.
-It also uses the group mapping mechanism configured in Hadoop to ensure that Sentry sees the same group mapping as other components of the Hadoop ecosystem.
+It also uses the group mapping mechanism configured in Hadoop to ensure that Sentry sees the same group mapping as other Hadoop ecosystem components.

-We created multiple groups in AD directory for e.g. Management, Technology, Batch and couple of admin groups.
-Then we created various roles in Sentry like ‘Auditor’, Read-Only’, ‘Cluster Administrator’ etc based on what kind of roles were required.
+We created multiple groups in the AD directory, for example, Management, Technology, Batch, and a couple of admin groups.
+Then we created various roles in Sentry, like ‘Auditor,’ Read-Only,’ ‘Cluster Administrator,’ etc. based on the required roles.

-Based on these groups and roles, suitable role policies were assigned to these groups for e.g. Auditor role was assigned to management group which consisted of project managers and Architects, Read-Only role was assigned to Technology team and similar other admin roles were assigned to admin groups.
+Based on these groups and roles, suitable role policies were assigned to these groups, for for example, the Auditor role was assigned to management group which consisted of project managers and Architects, the Read-Only role was assigned to Technology team, and similar other admin roles were assigned to admin groups.

-The biggest advantage of role based access controls (RBAC) is that it makes managing things like new users added, users deleted, rights revoked or granted etc pretty easy.
-Another thing that we experienced is that configuring RBAC through Sentry has a huge benefit, since you do not have to do this for various other Hadoop components and Sentry takes care of this by propagating it across various Hadoop components.
+The biggest advantage of role-based access controls (RBAC) is that they make managing things like new users added, users deleted, rights revoked or granted, etc., pretty easy.
+Another thing that we experienced is that configuring RBAC through Sentry has a huge benefit since you do not have to do this for various other Hadoop components, and Sentry takes care of this by propagating it across various Hadoop components.